skyefreeman/skyefreeman.github.io/_posts/2016-03-09-swift_equatable.markdown

 a == c // false
 {% endhighlight %}

-More specifically, ‘==‘ tests equality between two types that conform to the 'Equatable' protocol.
+More specifically, ‘==‘ tests equality between two types that conform to the Equatable protocol.
 In the example above we define 3 constants of type Int (which conforms to Equatable).
 Other Equatable conforming types defined in Swift’s standard library are Float, Double and String [(There are many, many more)][equatable-link].

 Let's see what would happen were we to check equality between two instances of a custom defined type.